Beyond Shadowgate (2024 video game)

 Beyond Shadowgate is a point-and-click adventure game developed by Zojoi and Grahfmetal Games and published in 2024.
-It released simultaneously on Steam and GOG.com.
 It is a sequel to the Nintendo Entertainment System version of Shadowgate, which itself is a port of the original 1987 Macventure game.

 Gameplay

 Beyond Shadowgate retains the first-person perspective and classic point-and-click puzzle-solving design of the original 1987 game.
 The player explores 250 unique rooms in a variety of environments.

 As in the 1987 game, there are many humorous or grisly player deaths, although modern design choices prevent dead ends or game failure.
 Torches are absent from the game, removing any resource limitations from the original.

 The adventure also features cameo segments from other ICOM MacVenture titles, including Uninvited and Déjà Vu.

 Plot

 The game is set decades after the events of Shadowgate.
 The player character, a Fenling named Del, begins the game imprisoned in a castle dungeon.
 Guided by a wisp companion who provides hints and objectives, Del esapes and discovers a conspiracy threatening the kingdom.

 Over the course of his journey through many new environments, Del encounters allies, enemy creatures, and specters from the past tied to Castle Shadowgate.
 The story expands upon the original's lore by including more dialogue, character interactions, and narrative detail than its predecessor.